DNA

 1

-These five participants are from the line of Adolph Schambach who immigrated in 1729.
+These six participants are from the line of Adolph Schambach who immigrated in 1729.
 Four were known to descend from his son George.
-The fifth also descends from his son George but his ancestry was previously unknown.
+The other two also descend from his son George but their ancestry was previously unknown.
 The DNA results helped narrow down the possiblities.
-Of the five participants, there is one marker (464c) on two individuals that is different by one number and a different marker (458) on another individual whose ancestry was previously unknown.
-A difference of one number on one marker is an acceptable mutation over 280 years.
+Of the six participants, there is one marker (464c) on two individuals that is different by one number and a different marker (458) on another individual whose ancestry was previously unknown.
+A difference of one number on one marker is an acceptable mutation over 280 years, especially when two of the individuals have had 111 markers tested.

 54613 gr-gr-grandson of

-(Originially unknown ancestry but traced once DNA tests were returned.)
+Originally unknown ancestry but traced once DNA tests were returned.

 25712 gr-gr-grandson of